OPEN SOURCE

 Fail-closed

 If the proxy can't evaluate a call, the call is denied.
-Safety is the default, not the exception.
+Not the other way round.

 Hot reload

-Edit policies live.
-Valid changes swap in instantly, invalid ones are rejected.
-Counters persist across reloads.
+Edit policies while running.
+Valid changes swap in instantly.
+Invalid ones are rejected.

 Sub-ms evaluation